-Students can achieve green points for good behaviour on the school's online system Class Charts.
+Students can achieve green points for good behaviour on the school's online system - Class Charts.
 Students can track their successes and these are shared with parents via the parent logins provided.
 Students are also able to spend these positive points on prizes in the online reward store.
 Prizes range from shopping vouchers to trips out.
 Prize suggestions are submitted to senior leaders via school council.

-Students are able to achieve 1 green point per lesson for positive behaviour.
-In addition to these students can receive 1 green point per lesson for achieving a set target from their provision plans.
+Students are able to achieve one green point per lesson for positive behaviour.
+In addition to these students can receive one green point per lesson for achieving a set target from their provision plans.

-Staff are able to award a start student each lesson.
-The star student is awarded 1 green behaviour point and entered into a weekly draw for a prize (Shopping vouchers) in the key stage assembly.
+Staff are able to award a star student each lesson.
+The star student is awarded one green behaviour point and entered into a weekly draw for a prize (shopping vouchers) in the relevant key stage assembly.
 Successes are also shared in this assembly through the golden book.

-7.4 Responding to misbehaviour
+Responding to misbehaviour

 When a pupil's behaviour falls below the standard that can reasonably be expected of them, staff will respond in order to restore a calm and safe learning environment, and to prevent recurrence of misbehaviour.
+Staff should be mindful that whilst the aim is to have a broadly applicable system - a "one-size-fits-all" approach may not actually be beneficial to all.
+Individual students may require different expectations etc. However, it is important that these differences are understood by and shared with all.